activatedgeek/blog/site/contents/cult/media/podcasts.md

 [The Knowledge Project](https://fs.blog/knowledge-project/) - Insights into mental models of people in various walks of life, interviewed by **Shane Parrish**.
 Some interviewees have had interesting backgrounds, yesteryear careers and been successful in their new lives with some common sense principles \(and luck of course\).

 [The 80000 Hours Podcast](https://80000hours.org/podcast/) - Largely revolving around the idea of "effective altruism" led by **Robert Wiblin**.
 Focuses on how one can build careers aimed at maximal social impact.

+[Extremities](https://anchor.fm/extremities) - Why and how people live in earth's most isolated and extreme settlements.